mttpgn/normie-vaganza/README.md

 The setup.sh script allows this script easily to be customized to suit the interests of any other normie who wants to stream content.

 ## Requirements
-Run the following commands to install the necessary dependencies.
+Run the following command to install the necessary dependencies.

 `pip install internetarchive tweepy`

 The script also relies on `ffmpeg` for streaming.
 The [latest static builds](https://www.johnvansickle.com/ffmpeg/) support hardware x264 compression.
-The versions available from standard repositories (> 3.0) lack this feature, which I did make use of in the stream command.
+The versions available from standard repositories (< 3.0) lack this feature, which I did make use of in the stream command.
 A default build of ffmpeg from source will not include all linked dependencies and has not worked for me, but feel free to try.
 After downloading `ffmpeg`, you may need to edit `fstream_file.sh` with the location